The Importance of Live Streaming Funerals

 Connecting Families Across Cultures and Traditions

 Different communities mark a funeral in different ways, but the desire to be present and show respect is universal.
-We have supported services where:
+I've supported services where:

-• a Caribbean family has wanted relatives to see and hear the full service in church and then watch the grave being backfilled and the flowers laid
+A Caribbean family wanted relatives to see and hear the full service in church and then watch the grave being backfilled and the flowers laid

-• an African family has had relatives joining from several countries, watching live from homes, churches and community spaces
+An African family had relatives joining from several countries, watching live from homes, churches and community spaces across the continent

-• a Jewish funeral has needed to be organised quickly, with family abroad who could not travel in time but were able to join live from the first prayers to the final Kaddish
+A Jewish funeral needed to be organised quickly, with family abroad who could not travel in time but were able to join live from the first prayers to the final Kaddish

 It also makes it possible for those watching from abroad to feel more connected afterwards.
-Many families tell us that relatives who watched remotely felt able to talk about the funeral in detail afterwards, because they had seen what took place, rather than imagining it from a distance.
+Many families tell me that relatives who watched remotely felt able to talk about the funeral in detail because they had seen what took place, rather than imagining it from a distance.

 Being Present at the Church, Crematorium and Graveside